Fire Risk Engineering is a relatively new discipline within the construction industry, driven by developments in fire safety legislation.

 - HNC or HND

-- HNC or HND Civil Engineering or Built Environment subject with B in the Graded Unit/s.
+- HNC or HND qualification (Civil Engineering, Built Environment or equivalent) with B in the Graded Unit/s.

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.